mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Action: The PCs have stumbled on a seabed mining operation owned by Drach-Kehlsen N.V.
 Their map data is out of date - it shows this area as a featureless expanse of seabed.
-They have encountered a general- purpose mining robot, which is currently attempting to hail them by laser.
+They have encountered a general-purpose mining robot, which is currently attempting to hail them by laser.
 ```
 ```